HPCarey/trekkers/TESTING.md

 #

-5. Create admin panel: As a **site owner** I can **access the admin panel** so that **I have access to all site features and functionality**.anel can be accessed by those with the superuser credentials.
+5. Create admin panel: As a **site owner** I can **access the admin panel** so that **I have access to all site features and functionality**

+  - Admin Panel can be accessed by those with the superuser credentials.

-  - This is a Backend api feature, please see the relevant readme [here](https://github.com/HPCarey/pp5-trekkers-api).
+  - This is a Backend api feature, please see the relevant readme [here](https://github.com/HPCarey/pp5-trekkers-api) and the [relevant backend api](https://pp5-trekkers-api.herokuapp.com/)

 [Back to top](#testing)